 Whether you are an incoming student, current student or transfer student, you must take steps when you first start at UB to ensure that you receive your VA educational benefits.

-Depending on what chapter provides your benefits, you must also submit:
+*Depending on which chapter provides your benefits, you must submit:

 Since a student has the authority to elect the semester(s) during which they want to utilize their VA education benefits, it is necessary that a formal request be made each semester.
 This is done by submitting a semester-specific Veterans Education Benefits Enrollment Form to the Financial Aid Office.

 The semester-specific form is located under the Forms tab on the Financial Aid website’s opening page and provides information that the SCO uses to certify the enrollment.
 The form includes submission instructions and is generally available 30 days prior to the start of a semester.